flying-tiger/module_lib/README.md

 ## Useage
-The provided module files assume that tools are locally installed in a directory structure that mirrors the layout and naming of modulefiles themselves.
+The provided module files assume that tools are locally installed in a directory structure that mirrors the layout and naming of the modulefiles themselves.
 The modulefiles project should be cloned into the top level of the directory structure.
 Therefore, the layout should looks like this: